 Growing up in Seattle, I was surrounded by nature on all sides.
 With the Cascade and the Olympic Mountains to the east, and the Puget Sound and Lake Washington to the west, the views were fantastic.

-Unfortunately, it wasn’t until I returned to my home as an adult that I took full advantage of the abundance of trails located within a short distance from the city.
+But it wasn’t until I returned home as an adult that I appreciated the abundance of trails near the city.

 The Seattle-area offers some seriously spectacular dog-friendly hiking without having to drive more than ninety minutes (traffic permitting, of course!).
 Further, the Washington Trails Association has one of the best hiking sites and apps I’ve ever used, with capabilities to “favorite” hikes and use the hiking information offline.